tmurakami/classinjector/README.md

         // Construct the path for the optimized dex data.
         File cacheDir = context.getDir("dex_cache", Context.MODE_PRIVATE);
         String optimizedPath = new File(cacheDir, "classes.dex").getCanonicalPath();
-        // Open a dex file.
+        // Open the dex file.
         DexFile dexFile = DexFile.loadDex(sourcePath, optimizedPath, 0);
         // Return the ClassFile object with the given class name and its dex file. return new DexClassFile(className, dexFile);